 Our subcontractor agreement template and other good ones to explore

-I do recommend you review it thoroughly before using it and add your own necessary terms to it suit the needs and conditions of your project arrangement.
+Review it thoroughly with your attorney before using it and revise to it suit the needs and conditions of your project.

 Independent Consulting Bootcamp‘s Subcontractor Agreement